QuakeMigrate/QuakeMigrate/README.md

 Key Features
 ------------
 QuakeMigrate uses a waveform migration and stacking algorithm to search for coherent seismic phase arrivals across a network of instruments.
-It produces—from raw data—catalogues of earthquakes with locations, origin times, phase arrival picks, and local magnitude estimates, as well as well as rigorous estimates of the associated uncertainties.
+It produces—from raw data—catalogues of earthquakes with locations, origin times, phase arrival picks, and local magnitude estimates, as well as rigorous estimates of the associated uncertainties.

 The package has been built with a modular architecture, providing the potential for extension and adaptation at numerous entry points.
 This includes, but is not limited to:
 * the calculation or import of traveltime grids